vpalmisano/webrtcperf/docs/config.md

 *Default*: `true`

 ## statsPath
+The log file path; if set, the stats will be written in a .csv file inside that file.

+*Type*: `string`

+*Default*: `""`

+## detailedStatsPath
-The log file directory path; if set, the log data will be written in a .csv file inside this directory; if the directory path does not exist, it will be created.
+The log file path; if set, the detailed stats will be written in a .csv file inside that file.

 *Type*: `string`